In Depth Baby Product Reviews Led by a Pediatrician

 Storage

 All of the strollers have storage.
-However, storage is a bit open to interpretation, with the size and weight allowance varying widely across products.
-Depending on how you plan to use your stroller, the lack of storage space could be a big deal as time goes on, especially when carrying supplies for two.
+However, storage is somewhat open to interpretation, with the size and weight allowance varying widely across products.
+Depending on how you plan to use your stroller, the lack of storage space could become a significant issue over time, especially when carrying supplies for two.

-The BOB Revolution Flex 3.0 Duallie, Hamax Outback, and the Thule Urban Glide 2 also have passenger stow pockets and larger storage bins, but can't carry as much weight as the UPPAbaby Vista v3 Double.
-The Zoe Twin has a large basket, especially for a lightweight stroller, but the max weight is only 10 lbs, which could be a problem for things like carrying groceries.
+The BOB Revolution Flex 3.0 Duallie and the Hamax Outback have passenger stow pockets and larger storage bins, but can't carry as much weight as the UPPAbaby Vista v3 Double.
+The Zoe Twin has a large basket, especially for a lightweight stroller, but the maximum weight is only 10 lbs, which could be a problem for carrying groceries or even supplies for two.
 The Evenflo Pivot Xplore has a detachable storage bin, but we aren't sure it will hold enough for two.
+The Veer also scores low for storage.
+It features three long mesh pockets on each side of the wagon, suitable for storing small items, such as diapers or wipes.
+However, there's no larger bin or basket for bigger essentials.
+If you stash larger items in the cargo space, it consumes space meant for passengers.

 Harness

 Most options in this review have 5-point harnesses, with some offering padding or safety buckles that require two hands to operate.
-Others have an adjustable crotch strap and shoulder height strap adjustment with some non-rethread harnesses, and the rest rethread.
-While the rethread options aren't as hard to operate as those found on car seats, and you won't need to adjust them often, it is more complicated than the non-rethread options.
+Others have adjustable crotch straps and shoulder height strap adjustments, with some non-rethread harnesses, while the rest require rethreading.
+While the rethread options aren't as hard to operate as those found on car seats, and you won't need to adjust them often, they are more complicated than the non-rethread options.
 The Baby Trend Sit N' Stand Double has two shoulder strap positions, while the competition has more.

 double stroller - the plastic red loops on the bob revolution flex duallie&#039;s harness...

-The Zoe Twin, UPPAbaby Vista, BOB Revolution Flex 3.0 Duallie, Evenflo Xpand Double, Thule Chariot Cross 2, and the UPPAbaby Minu earned the highest score for harness adjustment.
+The Zoe Twin, UPPAbaby Vista v3, BOB Revolution Flex 3.0 Duallie, Evenflo Xpand Double, Thule Chariot Cross 2, and the UPPAbaby Minu earned the highest score for harness adjustment.
 We assume parents are more likely to use harnesses regularly according to the manufacturer's directions if they are simple, straightforward, and easy to fit.
-The new Vista v3 has a magnet in the buckle that makes snapping it together a breeze, but it was initially strange.
-The Veer Cruise and the Evenflo Pivot Explore Wagon only offer 3-point harnesses, which means no shoulder straps; something we see commonly in wagons, as they typically do not have a seat back high enough for the shoulder points of a 5-point harness.
+The new Vista v3 features a magnet in the buckle, making it easy to snap together, although it was initially strange.
+The Veer Cruise and the Evenflo Pivot Xplore Wagon only offer 3-point harnesses, which means no shoulder straps; something we see commonly in wagons, as they typically do not have a seat back high enough for the shoulder points of a 5-point harness.
+The Radio Flyer 3-in-1 EZ Fold Wagon features a basic, unpadded waist strap, which is a notable weakness.
+While easy to use, it's very simple and doesn't provide the same security or comfort as higher-scoring harnesses.

 Brakes

 We tested the brakes on each double stroller, assessing them for any difficulty setting, releasing, or potential functionality concerns.
 There are two types of brakes: single-action and double-action.
 Single requires pressing a single brake pedal, and double requires pressing two pedals.
-We prefer single action because we worry that parents will forget the second pedal or think one pedal is enough for quick stops.
-Most double strollers have single-action brakes except the Evenflo Pivot Xplore, Baby Trend Expedition Double, Baby Trend Sit N' Stand Double, Baby Trend Navigator Double.
+We prefer single-action brakes because we worry that parents will forget to use the second pedal or think one pedal is enough for quick stops.
+Most double strollers have single-action brakes except the Evenflo Pivot Xplore, Baby Trend Expedition Double, Baby Trend Sit N' Stand Double, and Baby Trend Navigator Double.
+The Radio Flyer 3-in-1 EZ Fold Wagon has no brake at all.

 Some of the easiest brakes to set and release were found on the UPPAbaby Minu, UPPAbaby Vista Double v3, and the Thule Chariot Cross 2.
-Both UPPAbaby strollers have color-coded brakes that let you see at a glance if they are set or not.
+Both UPPAbaby strollers feature color-coded brakes that allow you to see at a glance if they are engaged or not.

 Overall Ease of Use

-The features and functionality of each product were tested and compared to determine which were easy to use and which lacked intuitive design or useful features for the real world.
+The features and functionality of each product were tested and compared to determine which were easy to use and which lacked intuitive design or useful features for real-world applications.

 Maneuverability